pylada/pylada-light/sphinx-doc/source/userguide/compile.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This documentation is generated using sphinx_.
 Assuming that python can
-find the Pylada installation, the documentation can be generated with:
+find the Pylada installation, the documentation can be generated (from the above `build` directory) with:

 .. code-block:: bash

-   > cd path/to/pylada/source
-   > cd sphinx-doc
-   > make html
+   > make documentation

-This will create a directory "build/html" with an "index.html" file.
+This will create a directory "build/sphinx" with an "index.html" file.
 View
 it with your favorite browser and voilà!
+In order for links to the pylada source code to be included in the documentation, the ``PYTHONPATH``
+must point to the installed pylada source.

 .. note::